esp/esp-js/ReadMe.md

 ## Lifetime management

-An objects lifetime can be controlled by the container in a number of ways.
+An object’s lifetime can be controlled by the container in a number of ways.

 ### Singleton